kubos/kubos/using-nos3-and-kubos.md

 ```

 ### Other Sims & Future Compatibility
 Clyde 3G EPS and ISIS AntS can be interacted with on port `8124` and `8125` respectively.
-Currently the open source NOS3 repo does not contain these sims;they should come in an August NOS3 open source release.
+Currently the open source NOS3 repo does not contain these sims; they should come in an August NOS3 open source release.